alvaroraposo/alvaroraposo/README.md

   </tr>
 </table>

-- 👯 I’m looking to collaborate on new projects in which I can work from home.
+- 👯 I’m looking to collaborate on new projects in which I could work from home.

 ### Feel free to get in touch!